 Let's say you have a biological sample with trace amounts of DNA in it.
 You want to work with the DNA, perhaps characterize it by sequencing, but there isn't much to work with.
 This is where PCR comes in.
 PCR is the amplification of a small amount of DNA into a larger amount.
 It is quick, easy, and automated.
 Larger amounts of DNA mean more accurate and reliable results for your later techniques.

-The techniques was developed by Nobel laureate biochemist Kary Mullis in 1984 and is based on the discovery of the biological activity at high temperatures of DNA polymerases found in thermophiles (bacteria that live in hot springs).
+The technique was developed by Nobel laureate biochemist Kary Mullis in 1984 and is based on the discovery of the biological activity at high temperatures of DNA polymerases found in thermophiles (bacteria that live in hot springs).

 Most DNA polymerases (enzymes that make new DNA) work only at low temperatures.
 But at low temperatures, DNA is tightly coiled, so the polymerases don't stand much of a chance of getting at most parts of the molecules.

 But these thermophile DNA polymerases work at 100C, a temperature at which DNA is denatured (in linear form).
 This thermophilic DNA polymerase is called Taq polymerase, named after Thermus aquaticus, the bacteria it is derived from.

 Taq polymerase, however, has no proofreading ability.
 Other thermally stable polymerases, such as Vent and Pfu, have been discovered to both work for PCR and to proofread.

 You'll need four things to perform PCR on a sample:

 1. The target sample.
 This is the biological sample you want to amplify DNA from.

 2. A primer.
 Short strands of DNA that adhere to the target segment.
 They identify the portion of DNA to be multiplied and provide a starting place for replication.

 3. Taq polymerase.
 This is the enzyme that is in charge of replicating DNA.
 This is the polymerase part of the name polymerase chain reaction.